 Setting up email automations like a welcome series for when someone subscribes, or topical follow-up emails based on behaviour triggers, can help you to stay in contact with your audience without manually sending out each and every email. - AI content generation

 Especially when things are busy, unpredictable, or otherwise challenging, it can be difficult to come up with the right words to say exactly what you mean.
-Using digital marketing tools with AI content generation capabilities help you to break through any writer’s block, giving you a starting point you can finesse and make your own, customized for your audience. - Digital marketing mobile apps
+Using digital marketing tools with AI content generation capabilities helps you to break through any writer’s block, giving you a starting point you can finesse and make your own, customized for your audience. - Digital marketing mobile apps

 Using a mobile app to manage your marketing may seem like a no-brainer given how much time we spend on our phones, but your specific business might have you on the go, all the time.
 (Not all business is done behind a desk!)
 Being able to keep your marketing running while you’re running is critical, so use the mobile tools at your disposal to help maximize efficiency.